A Lifeline for Texas Retirees Facing Inflation?

 How You Can Support the Passage of House Bill 500

 Supporting the passage of House Bill 500 is crucial for the financial well-being of Texas retirees.
-You can play an active role in this effort by reaching out to your legislators and expressing your support for the bill.
-TPEA has provided several resources, including documents and talking points, to help you communicate the importance of this legislation effectively.
+You can play an active role in this effort by reaching out to your legislators and expressing your support for the bill and asking them to add an amendment to use part of the money to fund a 13th check for retirees.
+TPEA has provided several resources, including documents such as the inflation one-pager and talking points, to help you communicate the importance of this legislation effectively.

 Additionally, consider joining TPEA to amplify your voice and ensure that the interests of retirees and state employees are well-represented at the Capitol.
 By coming together, we can make a significant difference in the lives of our dedicated retirees and secure a better future for all Texas state employees.